 Fact: If there's one way to instantly up your burger game and join the big leagues, it's to grind your own meat.
 It offers superior texture with more loosely packed patties and a more open, juice-trapping structure.
+Don't have a grinder yet?
+Read our review of the best grinders here.

 Note: For better flavor, use a combination of short rib, brisket, and sirloin in place of the ground chuck.